Spencer-1S/CSYP-ML/README.md

-# Precision Agriculture: Dual-Engine Crop Recommendation + Yield Prediction
+# Dual-Engine Crop Recommendation and Yield Prediction

 This repository implements a **dual-engine machine learning system** for precision agriculture: